 Separate controls for gain (‘Pre’) and volume (‘Post’) for the Lead channel;

 On board foot-switchable tremolo with Speed and Intensity controls;

 What better place to manufacture an amplifier called “Delta Blues” than Mississippi, USA?

-The great thing about the sound of the Delta Blues, which can at least partially be attributed to the stock speaker (and partially to the use of negative feedback), is thus that it has more than enough sparkle on tap –which is important for humbucker players such a myself.
+Back to the Delta Blues.
+The great thing about its sound, which can partially be attributed to the stock speaker (and partially to the use of negative feedback), is thus that it has more than enough sparkle on tap – important for humbucker players like myself.
 On the other hand, the bass really needs to be toned down in band situations.
-There is so much of it that it easily gets in the way of the bass or keyboard player (think Jimi Hendrix’s huge sound on Voodoo Chile, Electric Ladyland album), so consider it wise to dial the bass control all the way back to 2, 1, or 0!
-For solo performances however, it’s great to have all that bass available, potentially.
+There is so much of it that it easily gets in the way of the bass or keyboard player (think Jimi Hendrix’s huge sound on Voodoo Chile – the blues version – from the Electric Ladyland album), so consider it wise to dial the bass control all the way back to 2, 1, or 0!
+For solo fingerstyle performances however, it’s great to have all that bass available, potentially.

 Control panel, with from right to left: ‘Normal’ Volume, Mid Boost Switch, ‘Pre’ Volume (gain for lead channel), ‘Post’ Volume (for lead channel), Reverb, Bass, Middle, Treble.
 The good news is that all dials can go up to 12!